 Additionally, this protects your skin from sunlight and therefore minimizes exposure to UV radiation that can cause hyperpigmentation whenever a pimple starts to heal.

-In addition to parches skin, the low humidity levels in airplane cabins can also cause ultra-dry, chapped lips that can crack and even bleed in severe instances.
+In addition to parched skin, the low humidity levels in airplane cabins can also cause ultra-dry, chapped lips that can crack and even bleed in severe instances.

 To avoid any discomfort, be sure to pack a nourishing lip balm in your carry-on bag.
 It takes little to no room and can really come in handy in relieving that uncomfortable dry feeling on your lips.